lebakassemmerl/RNES/README.md

 cargo run --release <path to rom>
 ```

+## Keymapping
+Currently only 1 Controller is supported and the keymapping is also fixed.

+### Mapping:
+- NES A -> K
+- NES B -> J
+- NES Start -> Space
+- NES Select -> Enter / Return
+- NES Up -> W
+- NES Down -> S
+- NES Left -> A
+- NES Right -> D

 ## TODO
 A todo-list can be found in doc/todo.md which contains a lot of stuff which as to be implemented,
 fixed or improved.